 Trent Bridge Cricket Ground is home to Notts CCC.
-As well as hosting Notts County’s home game the ground has hosted international matches including 2019 Royal London One-Day International and ICC Cricket World Cup England v Pakistan fixture.
+As well as hosting Notts CCC home games the ground has hosted international matches including 2019 Royal London One-Day International and ICC Cricket World Cup England v Pakistan fixture.

 Trent Bridge Hospitality

-Discover our range of hospitality packages for the Vitality IT20 and LV Test Match at the iconic Trent Bridge cricket ground.
+Discover our range of Trent Bridge Cricket hospitality packages for a Test Match and One Day International at the iconic Trent Bridge cricket ground.

 To confirm Trent Bridge’s desire to continue as a successful Test Match venue, Notts have spent a considerable amount of money on the ground over recent years.

 It started with the creation of the William Clarke Stand in 1990 and the Hound Road Stand in 1993.
 The £7.2 million Trent Bridge Cricket Centre was opened to huge acclaim by former Nott’s hero Sir Garfield Sobers in 1998 on the England v South Africa Test.
 Still affectionately known as the Radcliffe Road Stand, the multi-purpose complex contains many outside facilities for visitors to use and enjoy and offers world-class views of the action on the pitch.

 The building work continued in 2002, with the £1.9 million Fox Road stand, launched by Sir Ian Botham at the One-day International between England and Sri Lanka.
 It features state of the art ‘aircraft wing’ roof.

 Then in 2008, Prince Philip opened a replacement for the Parr Stand and West Wing.

 As well as hosting Hampshire CCC, the ground has also been home to a number of England internationals.
 ODIs have been held at the ground since 2003, and international test matches since 2011.
 It has also hosted a number of Twenty20 Internationals (T20Is) since 2005 – most notably England’s first T20 international, where they beat Australia by 100 runs.